robenkleene/Dotfiles/install/man/markdown/emacs/emacs-grep.md

 # `M-x grep`

 The default `M-x grep` command is `grep --color=auto -nH --null -e `, this is expecting a pattern followed by a file path.
+The default command for this is `grep-command` but note that you can't set it via `(let ((grep-command "")) call-interactively 'grep)`, because `call-interactively` won't use the `let` value, it'll use the global value.